osallou/linuxintro/chapters/01_about.md

 ## Credits:

+[linuxtutorial](https://ryanstutorials.net/linuxtutorial/commandline.php): lots of stuff here are from this **nice** site but I needed to update some things, add extra commands/description, for this lesson.
+Thanks for those materials!
+Ryan Chadwick copyright 2021

 [what-is-the-linux-kernel](https://www.redhat.com/en/topics/linux/what-is-the-linux-kernel)
-[linuxtutorial](https://ryanstutorials.net/linuxtutorial/commandline.php) lot of stuff is taken from this site, thanks!!!!